wileyew/bagsy/README.md

 ## 🎯 **Overview**

-Bagsy is a modern, AI-powered platform that revolutionizes space rental by connecting property owners with people who need storage space.
-Whether it's a garage, driveway, warehouse, or custom space, Bagsy uses advanced AI to optimize listings, pricing, and user experience.
+Bagsy™ is a modern, AI-powered platform that revolutionizes space rental by connecting property owners with people who need storage space.
+Whether it's a garage, driveway, warehouse, or custom space, Bagsy™ uses advanced AI to optimize listings, pricing, and user experience.

 ### **Key Features**